 The Triumphal Entry

-1When they were nearing Jerusalem, at Bethphage and Bethany near the Mount of Olives, Jesus sent two of His disciples, 2saying to them, “Go into the village in front of you, and immediately as you enter it, you will find a [donkey’s] colt tied, which has never been ridden by anyone; untie it and bring it here.
-3If anyone asks you, ‘Why are you doing this?’ say, ‘The Lord needs it’; and immediately he will send it here.”
-4So they went away [to the village] and found a colt tied outside at a gate in the street, and they untied it.
-5Some of the people who were standing there said to them, “What are you doing, untying the colt?”
-6They replied to them just as Jesus had directed, and they allowed them to go.
-7They brought the colt to Jesus and put their coats on it, and He sat on it.
-8And many [of the people] spread their coats on the road [as an act of tribute and homage before a new king], and others [scattered a layer of] leafy branches which they had cut from the fields [honoring Him as Messiah].
-9Those who went in front and those who were following [Him] were shouting [in joy and praise],
+1As they *approached Jerusalem, at Bethphage and Bethany, near the Mount of Olives, He *sent two of His disciples, 2and *said to them, “Go into the village opposite you, and immediately as you enter it, you will find a colt tied there, on which no one yet has ever sat; untie it and bring it here.
+3If anyone says to you, ‘Why are you doing this?’ you say, ‘The Lord has need of it’; and immediately he will send it back here.”
+4They went away and found a colt tied at the door, outside in the street; and they *untied it.
+5Some of the bystanders were saying to them, “What are you doing, untying the colt?”
+6They spoke to them just as Jesus had told them, and they gave them permission.
+7They *brought the colt to Jesus and put their coats on it; and He sat on it.
+8And many spread their coats in the road, and others spread leafy branches which they had cut from the fields.
+9Those who went in front and those who followed were shouting:

-11Jesus entered Jerusalem and went to the temple [enclosure]; and after looking around at everything, He left for Bethany with the twelve [disciples], because it was already late [in the day].
+11Jesus entered Jerusalem and came into the temple; and after looking around at everything, He left for Bethany with the twelve, since it was already late.

-12On the next day, when they had left Bethany, He was hungry.
-13Seeing at a distance a fig tree in leaf, He went to see if He would find anything on it.
-But He found nothing but leaves, for it was not the season for figs. 14He said to it, “No one will ever eat fruit from you again!”
-And His disciples were listening [to what He said].
+12On the next day, when they had left Bethany, He became hungry.
+13Seeing at a distance a fig tree in leaf, He went to see if perhaps He would find anything on it; and when He came to it, He found nothing but leaves, for it was not the season for figs. 14He said to it, “May no one ever eat fruit from you again!”
+And His disciples were listening.

-19When evening came, Jesus and His disciples would leave the city.
+19When evening came, they would go out of the city.

 Jesus’ Authority Questioned